ev2070/PetalPalettes/README.md

 # PETAL PALETTES

 Welcome to **Petal Palettes**!
-An interactive experience where you can explore and create beautiful color palettes inspired by the beauty of nature.
+An interactive experience, made with GameMaker Studio 2, where you can explore and create beautiful color palettes inspired by the beauty of nature.

 ## Instructions